GfSE/SAF-Specification/stakeholders.md

 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
-* What is the allocation of functions to the Physical Elements in the physical architecture?
+* What is the mapping of functions to the physical SOI physical architecture?

-  ***Rationale:  In my role, I need to implement the realization of sub-functions by my SW subsystem.***
+  ***Rationale:  In my role, I need to implement the sub-functions in my SW subsystem.***
 * What is the necessary response time for an interface or a service?
 * What is the sequence of interactions among the system and context elements on physical level?

-  ***Rationale:  In my role, I need to implement interfaces  to elements of the system context.***
+  ***Rationale:  In my role, I need to implement the interfaces in the elements of the system context.***
 * Which Stakeholders are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which are the protocols for exchanging physical items on a specific interface?

   ***Rationale:  In my role, I need to implement the protocol.***
-* Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

-  ***Rationale:  In my role, as design authority I have to ensure that the SW Element fulfills the allocated logical concept (specification).***
 * Which conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I need to understand the concepts of system internal interfaces  in order to implement them.***
+* Which conceptual logical elements are allocated to the physical SOI physical architecture?

+  ***Rationale:  In my role, as design authority I have to ensure that the SW Element fulfills the allocated logical concept (specification).***
-* Which functions are allocated to a Logical Element of the logical architecture?
+* Which functions are allocated to the logical SOI logical architecture?

   ***Rationale:  In my role, I need to take this into account when planning implementation.***
 * Which functions will the system provide?